ignotaC/smallsoft/README.md

 13. **parsekdump**
   >

-    This program is openbsd ktrace output parser.
+    This program is openbsd ktrace/kdump output parser.
-    It shall count systemcalls and create a summary
+    It shall count system calls and create a summary
     of them.
-It outputs data per PID/TID and on the end
+It outputs data per PID/TID and on start
     summary of all treads and forks.
+    Summary will contain:

+    * System call name
+    * Count of times it was called in all forks and threads

-    Each basic data line will contain:
+    Each basic data line for PID/TID will contain:

     * System call name
     * Count of times it was called in the process
     * Procent of system call summary compared to all system calls time
     * Procent of system call summary to record time